MetOffice/CSET/docs/source/working-practices/testing.rst

 Having tooling to aid in comparing output to KGO is useful, especially if we want to get into automated functional testing.

-You can run the tests of CSET simply with the following command(s):
+You can run the tests of CSET simply with the following command:

 .. code-block:: bash

-    # Set up a virtual environment and install tox if not yet done.
-    python3 -m venv venv
-    source venv/bin/activate
-    pip install tox
-    # Run the tests
     tox

 Unit Testing